‘Mount Kosciuszko National Park is a wilderness wonderland that will wow you in any season.’

 Kosciuszko National Park Camping | 5 Top Campsites

 In the national park itself there are twenty-six campsite areas to choose from, but which of these are worthwhile?
-Below are the Top 5 Mount Kosciuszko Camping Spots in this glorious natural environment which are unique in comparison to anywhere else you may camp in Australia.
+Below are the Top 5 Mount Kosciuszko Camping Spots in this glorious natural environment, which are unique compared to anywhere else you may camp in Australia.

 Bush Camping Snowy Mountains

-If you want the full experience, surround yourself within Australia’s breathtaking, natural environment, then camping may be the perfect way to immerse yourself in the stunning scenery that you will find within the Kosciuszko Park and nearby region.
+If you want the full experience, surround yourself within Australia’s breathtaking, natural environment.
+Camping may be the perfect way to immerse yourself in the stunning scenery that you will find within Kosciuszko Park and the nearby region.

 A Magical Winter Escape

-The hardcore snow bunnies use these camping spots during winter in order to save on expensive ski resort accommodation and channel all their funds into snow sports.
-But if you want to get the most out of the Kosciuszko National Park and this grand mountain then spring and summer will give you the best overall experience.
+The hardcore snow bunnies use these camping spots during winter to save on expensive ski resort accommodation and channel all their funds into snow sports.
+But if you want to get the most out of the Kosciuszko National Park and this grand mountain, then spring and summer will give you the best overall experience.

 1. Pinch River Campground

-60km from the small town of Jindabyne you will come across the popular camping area of Pinch River Campground nestled by the river.
+60km from the small town of Jindabyne, you will come across the popular camping area of Pinch River Campground nestled by the river.
 It is located at the junction between Pinch and Snowy Rivers, making it a highly sought-after fishing spot.
-Make sure if you decide to fish during your camping trip that you have a NSW Fishing Permit as these campgrounds are found within National Parks and Wildlife jurisdiction and are patrolled regularly.
+Make sure if you decide to fish during your camping trip that you have an NSW Fishing Permit as these campgrounds are found within National Parks and Wildlife jurisdiction and are patrolled regularly.

 You can step right out of your tent or camper straight into the cooling water.
 On the warm days of summer, this is the perfect place to swim and paddle.
 Eucalyptus trees and cypress pines are scattered throughout the flat ground camping area.
 These native Australian trees give you the opportunity to camp in a little shade and provide some privacy from other campers during your stay.

 Bushwalking, mountain biking and horse-riding adventures are ideal on many of the great trails are found in this section of the Kosciuszko National Park.
 Pilot Wilderness Mountain Bike Ride is a popular long-distance mountain bike trail enjoyed by experienced mountain bike enthusiasts.